Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Advantages of castration:

-• Reduces territory marking and heat.
+• Reduces territorial marking and heat cycles.

 • Minimizes aggression.